The latest COVID-19 information for MSU can be found on the Together We Will website.

 The REHS Facilities team developed and implemented enhanced cleaning and disinfection procedures for residential and dining facilities to follow.
 These cleaning and disinfection protocols are based upon nationally accepted practices for responding to COVID-19 as well as those outlined in the MSU COVID-19 Non-Healthcare Facility Cleaning guidelines.

 The REHS program has two levels of cleaning protocols that have been used for the past several years within its units.
 Level one is intended for routine cleaning and sanitizing of spaces, which are not suspect for COVID-19, to help decrease the spread of infectious agents that cause routine cold and flu illness.
-RHS uses stabilized aqueous ozone as a broad-spectrum daily cleaning and sanitizing.
+REHS uses stabilized aqueous ozone as a broad-spectrum daily cleaning and sanitizing.
 Level two is intended to disinfect highly touched surfaces.
 Both levels of cleaning protocols are currently being used.

-RHS currently uses high-level disinfectant products approved for the disinfection of SARS COVID-19 and included on the EPA List N: Disinfectants for Use Against SARS-CoV-2.
+REHS currently uses high-level disinfectant products approved for the disinfection of SARS COVID-19 and included on the EPA List N: Disinfectants for Use Against SARS-CoV-2.

 Support for Students

 The COVID-19 pandemic has taken a toll on the Spartan Community.
-We also acknowledge that the pandemic has disproportionately impacted certain populations including but not limited to the Black, APIDA/A, Latinx and Indigenous Peoples communities.
+We also acknowledge that the pandemic has disproportionately impacted certain populations, including but not limited to the Black, APIDA/A, Latinx and Indigenous Peoples communities.
 MSU Counseling and Psychiatric Services offers impacted students the space to process their feelings and get help if needed.
 MSU is also host to a variety of affinity-based student groups for those looking for community and student involvement.